To answer that question enjoy the below and I am sure you will agree Key West is one of the most unique locations for weddings and wedding guests!

 The current Old Town that you and your guests will enjoy history begins with the structures dating from 1886 to 1912.
 The basic features that distinguish the local architecture include wood-frame construction of one- to two-and-a-half-story structures set on foundation piers about three feet (one meter) above the ground.
 Exterior characteristics of the buildings are peaked metal roofs, horizontal wood siding, pastel shades of paint, side-hinged louvered shutters, covered porches along the fronts of the structures, and wood lattice screens covering the area elevated by the piers.

 The major tourist destinations of the island, including Mallory Square, Duval Street, the Truman Annex, and Fort Zachary Taylor.
 Old Town is where the classic bungalows and guest mansions are found.
 Bahama Village, southwest of Whitehead Street, features houses, churches, and sites related to its Afro-Bahamian history.
 The Meadows, lying northeast of the White Street Gallery District, is exclusively residential.
 The John Huling Geiger House (1846–1849), now preserved as the Audubon House and Tropical Gardens.
 Fortifications such as Fort Zachary Taylor, the East Martello Tower, and the West Martello Tower, helped ensure that Key West would remain in Union control throughout the Civil War.
-Another landmark built by the federal government is the Key West Lighthouse, now a museum.
+The Key West Lighthouse, now a museum, is another landmark that the federal government constructed.

-Two of the most notable buildings in Old Town, occupied by prominent 20th-century residents, are the Ernest Hemingway House, where the writer lived from 1931 to 1939, and the Harry S. Truman Little White House, where the president spent 175 days of his time in office.
+The Ernest Hemingway House, where the author lived from 1931 to 1939, and the Harry S. Truman Little White House, where the president spent 175 days of his time in office, are two of Old Town’s most notable structures.
 Additionally, the residences of some historical Key West families are recognized on the National Register of Historic Places as important landmarks of history and culture, including the Porter House on Caroline Street and the Gato House on Virginia Street.

 Several historical residences of the Curry family remain extant, including the Benjamin Curry House, built by the brother of Florida’s first millionaire, William Curry, as well as the Southernmost House and the Fogarty Mansion, built by the children of William Curry—his daughter Florida and son Charles, respectively.